How To Create the Xcode Configuration Settings File

 Creating the configuration settings file

 The configuration settings file is a text file.
-You can also create with the TextEditor, but you need to set it to the project file, so we create it with the Xcode.
+You can create this using a text editor, but you must set it to the project file.
+Hence, I suggest making it with Xcode.

 STEP